Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick_Program_Tab.rst

    :alt: Screenshot of RED Brick Wizard Step 3 (C/C++).
    :align: center

-The Tinkerforge C Bindings are compiled as a library (libtinkerforge.so), which is available in ``/usr/lib/``.
+The Tinkerforge C Bindings are preinstalled on the RED Brick (compiled as a library (libtinkerforge.so), available in ``/usr/lib/``).
 The headers are available in ``/usr/include/tinkerforge``.
+You can directly link against this library (see example below).

 * Start Mode: Currently only *Executable* is available as start mode.
 * Executable: Name of the executable that should be called.
 This is